Harvard Museum of Natural History

-History
+Exhibits

 The Harvard Museum of Natural History was created in 1998 as the "public face" of three research museums—the Museum of Comparative Zoology, the Harvard Mineralogical and Geological Museum, and the Harvard University Herbaria.
 Its exhibitions draw on Harvard University's natural history collections.
 Harvard's research faculty provides expertise and programs for members and the general public provide an exchange of information and ideas.
-With more than 210,000 visitors in 2013, the Harvard Museum of Natural History is the university's most-visited museum.

-Exhibits

 In the museum's permanent galleries, visitors encounter the diversity of life on Earth, from dinosaurs to fossil invertebrates and reptiles, to large mammals, birds and fish, and the only mounted Kronosaurus.
 The mineralogical galleries present a systematic display of meteorites, minerals and gemstones.
 The galleries also house the historic Ware Collection of Blaschka Glass Models of Plants, popularly known as the Glass Flowers, and the exhibit Sea Creatures in Glass, displaying some of the Harvard Museum of Comparative Zoology's collection of the Blaschka models of marine invertebrates.
 In addition, a series of changing exhibitions bring focus to new research at the University.